Customize the position of your elements relative to themselves, to parent or sibling elements, or to the viewport.

 The relativity indicator shows you which element your selected element is positioned relative to.

 An element set to absolute element is positioned relative to a parent element.
 By default, this might be the body element.
-If you want to absolutely position an element within a specific parent or ancestor, changed the position of that ancestor to relative.
+If you want to absolutely position an element within a specific parent, change the position of that ancestor to anything but static.

 A fixed element is positioned relative to the page body and remains in place even when the page is scrolled